Development impact AME approach

 New evaluation plan

 In line with the new 2024–2028 management contract, BIO has updated its evaluation plan to reflect its renewed commitment to measuring development impact and sustainability—both at the strategic level and within individual projects.
-The plan was developed in close collaboration with the Special Evaluation Service of the Belgian Development Cooperation (DBE) and the Directorate-General for Development Cooperation and Humanitarian Aid (DGD).
+The plan was developed in close collaboration with the Belgian Development Cooperation's Special Evaluation Office (SEO) and the Directorate-General for Development Cooperation and Humanitarian Aid (DGD).

 The evaluation plan is built around four complementary tools.